3 strategies to thrive in the modern multifamily marketplace

 Other ideas for appealing to renters who work remotely include:

 - Adding power outlets, additional lighting and heating/air conditioning to home office spaces

 - Installing windows or skylights in home offices where possible

 - Providing access to reliable, high-speed internet

 - Converting common areas such as lobbies or conference rooms into co-working spaces by adding desks or soundproof pods

-2. Widen your applicant pool by allowing pets
+Widen your tenant applicant pool by allowing pets

 “Now more than ever, tenants want to pay bills online and look at properties online before viewing,” says Khari Washington, broker and owner of 1st United Realty & Mortgage.
 Washington has over a decade of experience as a realtor and real estate investor in Southern California.

-Though some of the trends emerging from COVID-19 have thrown curveballs at multifamily property owners, they’ve also revealed opportunities to make strategic improvements.
-Upgrading your units and amenities to attract remote workers, updating your pet policies to broaden your applicant pool and using PropTech to streamline operations can help you stay competitive in today’s rental market.
+Though the past few years have thrown curveballs at multifamily property owners, they’ve also revealed opportunities to make strategic improvements.
+Upgrading your units and amenities to attract remote workers, updating your pet policies to broaden your applicant pool and using digital technology to streamline renters’ experience can help you stay competitive in today’s rental market.

 By the editorial team at Story by J.P.
 Morgan